-(1) If a consent authority does not publicly notify an application for a resource consent for an activity, it must decide (under sections 95E and 95F) if there are any affected persons or affected order holders in relation to the activity.
+- (1) If a consent authority does not publicly notify an application for a resource consent for an activity, it must decide (under sections 95E and 95F) if there are any affected persons, an affected protected customary rights group, or affected customary marine title group in relation to the activity. - (2) The consent authority must give limited notification of the application to any affected person unless a rule or national environmental standard precludes limited notification of the application.

-- (2) The consent authority must give limited notification of the application to any affected person unless a rule or national environmental standard precludes limited notification of the application. - (3) The consent authority must give limited notification of the application to any affected order holder even if a rule or national environmental standard precludes public or limited notification of the application.
+- (3) The consent authority must give limited notification of the application to an affected protected customary rights group or affected customary title group even if a rule or national environmental standard precludes public or limited notification of the application. - (4) In subsections (1) and (3), the requirements relating to an affected customary marine title group apply only in the case of applications for accommodated activities.